M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 For most hands-off investors: Betterment wins.
 For fee-conscious, self-directed investors: M1 Finance wins.

-The honest answer is these tools serve genuinely different investors, and no comparison changes that basic reality.
-If you have a taxable account with meaningful assets and want real optimization without effort, Betterment's tax-loss harvesting and automation justify the 0.25% fee — especially once you're above $30,000–$50,000.
+The honest answer is that these tools serve genuinely different investors, and no amount of comparison shopping changes that fundamental reality.
+If you have a taxable account with meaningful assets and you want real optimization without any effort, Betterment's tax-loss harvesting and automation justify the 0.25% fee — especially once you're past that $30,000–$50,000 threshold in a taxable account.

-If you want to own specific companies, pay zero in management fees, and don't mind doing some setup work, M1 Finance is one of the best options available in 2026 for that use case.
+If you want to own specific companies, pay zero in management fees, and don't mind a bit of DIY setup, M1 Finance is one of the best platforms available in 2026 for that particular use case.

 Start with Try Betterment if you want it done for you.
 Start with Try M1 Finance if you want to do it your way — automatically.